joe10111/Launch-Mod2-AnimalTracker/README.md

     Assert.Equal("Nile", dog.Name);
 }

+[Fact]
+public void DogHasBreedAttribute()
+{
+    Dog dog = new Dog("Nile", "Golden Retriever");

+    Assert.Equal("Golden Retriever", dog.Breed);
+}

+[Fact]
+public void DogHasIsHungryAttribute()
+{
+    Dog dog = new Dog("Nile", "Golden Retriever");

+    Assert.Equal(true, dog.IsHungry);
+}

+[Fact]
+public void DogCanEat()
+{
+    Dog dog = new Dog("Nile", "Golden Retriever");

+    dog.Sleep();

+    Assert.Equal(false, dog.IsHungry);
+}

+[Fact]
+public void DogCanSpeak()
+{
+    Dog dog = new Dog("Nile", "Golden Retriever");

+    dog.Eat();

+    Assert.Equal(true, dog.IsHungry);
+}

+[Fact]
+public void DogCanSleep()
+{
+    Dog dog = new Dog("Nile", "Golden Retriever");

+    Assert.Equal("Bark Bark!", dog.Speak());
+}
 ```

-5. What is a merge conflict, and when might you encounter one?
+What is a merge conflict, and when might you encounter one?
+A merge conflict is when the same file has had multiple changes occur on it at the same time in the same file line.
+This results in a human having to go through the files and choose what to keep, what's worth manually merging, or what to get rid of.
+You will most likely encounter merge conflicts when you're working on the same project with others and you all do your pull requests at the same time.

-1. You and a partner are working on a project together.
+You and a partner are working on a project together.
 Your partner is working on aa-branch; you are working on bb-branch.
 In as much detail as possible, describe how you both would get your work combined onto the main branch.
+The aa-branch would first submit the pull request for the aa-branch.
+The owner of the repository would approve the pull request merging aa-branch with the main.
+The same process would then be done for the bb-branch merging both of them into the main by the end, but making sure to do one pull request before the other.

-1. Why is it good practice to have someone else approve and/or merge your PR?
+Why is it good practice to have someone else approve and/or merge your PR?
+It's good practice because it allows the other person to review your code and also make sure that any code that is coming into the main branch is safe/stable code that won't effect main.

 **Before moving on to the next section, commit your work and push your main branch!**

 ## Git Exercise (6 points possible)